bbrownekianda/docs/content/docs/platform/administration/_index.md

 The **Administration** menu contains all the functions you need to maintain your Kianda workspace.

-The **Administration** menu is found in the left-hand side pane when you log in to Kianda.
+The menu is found in the left-hand side pane when you log in to Kianda.
 This menu will only appear if you have a certain role, for example Administrators will see all items shown in the image below.

 ![Administration menu](/images/admin-view.jpg)